hefan/cosmics/README.md

 The client consists of a hero-, a spectator- or a solo hero game.
 If there is no server available the solo client game will start.
-The solo client game features only simulator-like grpahics and no score.
+The solo client game features only simulator-like graphics and no score.

 #### Requirements